Jaswanthreddy000/DSA-Practice/README.md

 - [x] You have not plagialised, or blatently copied work; and this submission is your original work.
 (Code of ethics)

 ## Briefly write about the project that you have submitted from the perspective of the user.
--This project is a Form Builder Application that allows an admin to create dynamic forms with multiple types of questions (text, checkbox,dropdown) and also view the analytics of the responses submitted by users.
+- This project is a Form Builder Application that allows an admin to create dynamic forms with multiple types of questions (text, checkbox,dropdown) and also view the analytics of the responses submitted by users.
 - Users can fill out these forms, and the admin can view the responses and analyze data efficiently.
-- The admin can add, edit, and delete forms or questions as required.
+- The Admin can add, edit, and delete forms or questions as required.
+-  For Each Form Admin can order the questions in any order.
+-  For Each Question Admin can also order the options(checkbox,dropdown) for each quesiton.
+-  Form can be submitted only if all the questions are answered.
+(atleast one checkbox needs to selected for sucessful form submission)
 - The platform ensures user-friendly management and tracking of responses.

 ## Assumptions you have made for this project?
-- Admins can create forms and edit forms and also see the analytics of the form, responses of the form and also the answers of the form
+- Admins can create forms and edit forms and also see the analytics of the form, responses of the form and also the answers of the form.
-- End User can add multiple responses from the link given and select the form to give reply by clicking on add new response(or by sharing the link of the new response)and also view the analytics of the form
+- End User can add multiple responses from the link given and select the form to give reply by clicking on add new response(or by sharing the link of the new response)and also view the analytics of the form.
-- Understood to create a order for options and questions in each form such that they can sorted ascending or descending order -Also in analytics page only if the contents are above 5 only then others will be displayed
+- Understood to create a order for options and questions in each form such that they can sorted ascending or descending order -Also in analytics page only if the contents are above 5 only then others will be displayed.

 ## Other information (like testing credentials)